 This is the second article in my Quad 405/405-2 series.
 In this piece, I review the legendary Quad 405-2.
 Read on to find out what all the fuss is about and for restoration details, check out my first article!

-Tellingly, the Quad 405 and Quad 405-2 amplifiers are most loved by those who enjoy listening to their music, rather than worrying about controls and meters on their amplifiers and gear bragging.
-Don’t worry, I’m not out to bag metered or complex amps, but the 405 is a study in elegant, simplified design, a champion of the ‘less is more’ mantra.
-The amplifier does an amazing job of just getting out of the way and just playing music.
+Tellingly, the Quad 405 and Quad 405-2 power amplifiers are most loved by those who enjoy listening to music, rather than worry about controls, meters on their amplifiers and gear bragging.
+Don’t worry, I’m not here to bag metered or complex amplifiers, but the 405 is a study in elegant, simplified design.
+It’s a champion of the ‘less is more’ philosophy, and the amplifier does an amazing job of getting out of the way and just playing music.
 Surely this is what any of us should want in a really good amplifier.

 Quad 405 vs 405-2

-If you are interested in more technical detail, I recently overhauled my own Quad 405-2.
+If you are interested in more technical detail, I recently overhauled a Quad 405-2.
 You can read about that here.
 You can also skip to the ‘Further Reading’ section at the end of this article.

 Quad’s legendary design engineer, Peter Walker utilised a principle called ‘feedforward error correction’ in the 405 design.
 He wrote a paper about it, which you can read here.

 As Stereophile pointed out in their review of the original 405: